Liverpool Fc were dumped out by the hosts Manchester United Fc, after losing 3-2 in the Fourth Round of the FA Cup 2020-21.

 The Egyptian then dinked the ball with his weak right foot past Dean Henderson to make 0-1 for the Visitors in the 18th minute.

-However, the Reds could not manage to protect their early advantage as a long diagonal pass from Marcus Rashford to Greenwood was neatly hammered past Alisson into the bottom left corner of the net to equalise for the Red Devils.
+However, the Reds could not manage to protect their early advantage as a long diagonal pass from Marcus Rashford to Greenwood was neatly hammered past Alisson into the bottom left corner of the net to equalise for the Red Devils in the 26th minute.

 Unable to cope with the pressure particularly the left flank, the Red Devils heaped pressure on the Reds throughout the First Half.

-Salah levelled his second Goal and levelled the scoreline in the 61st minute after an assist from Firmino was neatly dummied by Milner.
+Salah levelled the scoreline with his second Goal in the 61st minute after an assist from Firmino was neatly dummied by Milner.

 Wijnaldum was replaced by Mané in the 62nd minute which meant Curtis Jones moved back to Left Midfield Position.